 → Simply Copy and Paste a direct URL link into a Doc.
 The mentioned Story, Epic, Doc, Objective, Iteration, Label, or Project is shown as a badge on the Doc, as follows:

 The Roadmap, Team detail, and Reports pages cannot be mentioned at this time.

 → For a quick view of the information within each respective Shortcut entity, such as progress and other important details, simply hover over the linked Story, Epic, Iteration, Objective, or Doc.

 To quickly insert a Shortcut link for a Story, Epic, Iteration, Objective, or Doc, you can also utilize the keyboard shortcut "/" - which will populate the search bar right on the Doc.
 Once added, the mentioned Story, Epic, Iteration, Objective, or Doc will be reflected in the Doc Relationships sidebar.

 To Add Relationships in a Doc for Stories, Epics, Iterations, Objective, and other Docs

 → Search for the respective entity in the Search bar in the Relationships sidebar.

 → Use the Relationships Option, Docs Tab and search for the Doc.

-To link a Doc from an Epic, Iteration, Label, Milestone, or Project
+To link a Doc from an Epic, Iteration, Label, Objective, or Project:

-→ Use the "Link Doc to [Epic, Iteration, Label, Milestone, or Project]" option.
+→ Use the "Link Doc to [Epic, Iteration, Label, Objective]" option.
 You may also create a Doc from here by clicking Create Doc for .
 This newly created Doc will automatically be linked.